The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Team development: Coaching senior leads, developing next-level capabilities

-Brand thought leadership: Content that positions agency uniquely
+Brand thought leadership: Content that positions the agency uniquely

 Capital strategy: Managing cash flow, funding decisions, growth investments